AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 *pAnimal1 = *pAnimal2;
 ```

-There is no easy way to enforce this.
-It is best to eliminate the need to allow assignments between
+It's not easy to enforce this.
+It's best to prevent assignments between `Animal` objects by making `Animal` an
-`Animal` objects by making `Animal` an abstract `class`.
-If `Animal` is a necessary `class`, then
+abstract `class`.
+If `Animal` is a necessary `class`, then make a new abstract `class` and have all `class`es inherit
-make a new abstract `class` and have all `class`es inherit from it.
+from it.

 ``` cpp
 class AbstractAnimal {